DeFi-Kai/Jupiter-lend-liquidation-risk/README.md

 | Collateral seized | $1,334,561.85 |
 | Debt repaid | $1,290,393.57 |

 The `$1.29M` figure refers to estimated debt repaid.
 The estimated value of collateral seized is approximately `$1.335M`.
-Neither figure should be interpreted as realized liquidator profit.

 ## How the dataset is built